 The multipliers that are utilized to determine community income and property value continue to change within districts' aid notices.
-For example, Wildwood Public Schools local fair share increased 10.6% this year which included a 2.4% increase in district wealth, and a 5% increase in equalized valuation (even though ratables have been decreasing every year for the last 12 years).
-New Jersey Association of School Business Officials recently determined that the multipliers for Equalized Valuations have increased 5.30% and 7.93% respectively over the last two years, although budgets can only increase 2% annually on the local levy.
-How can districts reach their fair share as the finish line is being moved further away with each budget cycle?
+For example, Wildwood Public Schools local fair share increased 10.6% last year, which included a 2.4% increase in district wealth, and a 5% increase in equalized valuation (even though ratables have been decreasing every year for the last 12 years).

 Every district is unique, and different outcomes will be realized by each of the SOS districts, but they will all negatively impact students.
-For example, Wildwood Public Schools will see its funding reduced by approximately \$2.4 million over the course of the next 6 years.
-This would represent over 10% of our total operating expenses.
-If these cuts continue, we will be forced to make dramatic budget cuts each and every year over the six-year term.
+For example, Wildwood Public Schools will see its funding reduced by approximately \$1.8 million over the course of the next 5 years.
+This would represent 10% of our total operating expenses.
+If these cuts continue, we will be forced to make dramatic budget cuts each and every year over the five-year term.
 As a result, our district will be severely crippled as we are forced to eliminate invaluable programs and supports that our students require and deserve.